-- 1. write a speech which communicates information clearly, accurately and economically; - 2. carry out the instructions as detailed on the question paper regarding the particular information required; - 3. write in accurate standard English, using a style and tone appropriate to the task.
+- write a letter which communicates information clearly, accurately and economically; - 2. carry out the instructions as detailed on the question paper regarding the particular information required; - write in accurate standard English, using a style and tone appropriate to the task.